The Stylic Monoid: -relations on the stylic monoid

 Recall that $\Styl(A)$ is in bijection with partitions, and also with $N$-tableaux.
-Note that the anti-automorphism $\theta$ of $\Styl(A)$ preserves the shape of a partition, hence of the corresponding $N$-tableau.
+It follows directly from the definition of evacuation, and of Theorem \ref{evac}, that the anti-automorphism $\theta$ of $\Styl(A)$ preserves the shape of a partition, hence of the corresponding $N$-tableau.
 Let $y=\theta(x)$.
 Then the image under $\theta$ of $x\to T$ is $T\leftarrow y$, by Corollary \ref{right-insert} and Theorem \ref{left-insert}.
 Thus the second assertion follows from the first (it may also be seen directly on the left insertion). \end{proof}